The Deception of the Doctrine of Imputed Righteousness and its Consequences

 “You cannot out sin the grace of God!”

-Whether they sin less or more is irrelevant to them because they have already been “sealed.”
+Whether they sin less or more is irrelevant to them because they believe they have already been sealed.

-How sad that many will be denied entrance into the Kingdom of God because they have null and voided their salvation that requires genuine repentance.
-Their serpentine doctrine declares them “righteous” still seared with the lusts of their flesh.
+How sad that many will be denied entrance into the Kingdom of God because they have null and voided their salvation that requires genuine repentance, obedience and holiness.
+Their serpentine doctrine declares them "righteous" while still seared with the lusts of their flesh.

 And with all WICKED DECEPTION for those who are perishing, because they refused to love the truth and so be saved.
 Therefore God sends them a strong delusion, so that they may believe what is false, in order that all may be condemned who did not believe the truth but had PLEASURE IN UNRIGHTEOUSNESS. – 2 Thessalonians 2:10-12

-Christ crucified and resurrected means that we have the ability through him to subdue the desires of our flesh by repenting and denying ourselves by following in faith, or the Way of Christ.
-In the faith of Christ, we CAN literally have upright obedient hearts that leads to a faith that is counted as righteous before our Father in heaven.
+Christ crucified and resurrected means that we have the ability through him to subdue the desires of our flesh by repenting and denying ourselves by following in faith, or the way of Christ through the power of the Holy Spirit.
+In the faith of Christ, we CAN literally have upright obedient hearts that leads to a faith that is counted as righteous and being deemed as holy and perfected before our Father in heaven.

 Paul, a servant of God and an apostle of Jesus Christ, for the sake OF THE FAITH of God’s elect and their KNOWLEDGE OF THE TRUTH, WHICH ACCORDS WITH GODLINESS – Titus 1:1